Are You Putting Your Property Transaction At Risk?

 If the house or apartment has been your primary residence, selling it can represent a major life change, and you’ll likely have a lot of details on your mind about making the move.
 We provide the peace of mind that comes with knowing that our Brisbane based Legal Elements Conveyancing experts have your back from the start of the process to the very end.

-In addition to residential purchases and sales, The Legal Elements team also specializes in meeting all of your conveyance needs for commercial property.
+In addition to residential purchases and sales, The Legal Elements team also specialises in meeting all of your conveyance needs for commercial property.
 These needs can vary greatly depending on the nature of the property itself—including commercial/industrial and Crown leasehold properties—and the type of transaction you’re conducting.

 With so many details at stake, even the most seasoned businessperson is wise to take the counsel of an experienced commercial property conveyancing solicitor to make the deal as beneficial to you and hassle-free as possible.